gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 slumped shoulder pass without reminding her how important good posture was.
 I allowed her a few friends, but never more than two or three, and I was careful to steer her toward ones who wouldn't be…difficult.
-That moaner Cathé, for example---she was about as rebellious as a melon rind.
+That moaner Cathé, for example—she was about as rebellious as a melon rind.

 And so we settled into a routine, Shau Sheu and I.  She became my refuge, the one place in a cold world where I knew I could find warmth.
 The scraps of paper